Skip to main content

 Reading the geology before you go

 The most productive prospectors I know spend as much time on research as in the field.
-They're not luckier — they're more prepared.
+They're not luckier, they're more prepared.

 The USGS (United States Geological Survey) publishes free geological maps and mineral resource data for the entire US.
 The MRDS (Mineral Resources Data System) database lists historical placer and lode mining sites by county.
-Searching your target county shows you where gold has been documented — the drainage systems, the specific creeks, the general character of deposits.
+Searching your target county shows you where gold has been documented.
+The drainage systems, the specific creeks, the general character of deposits.

 USGS topographic maps (available free at USGS.gov and through apps like Gaia GPS) show elevation contours, drainage patterns, and terrain features.
 Gold-bearing ground has recognizable patterns: contact zones between granite and sedimentary rock, fault lines where gold-bearing veins were broken up and distributed downstream, drainage systems that originate in historically productive ranges.

-Mineral resource bulletins published by state geological surveys — available for California, Nevada, Arizona, and most Western states — document specific historical gold-producing localities with historical production data.
+Mineral resource bulletins published by state geological surveys, available for California, Nevada, Arizona, and most Western states, document specific historical gold-producing localities with historical production data.
 These are the most valuable research tools available and almost no recreational prospectors use them.

 An afternoon of library research before your first trip to a new area is worth more than a week of random prospecting.